A gene is an inheritance unit of us while the allele is an alternative form of it.

-The alternative forms are two or more than two, for example, the OCA2 gene is located on chromosome number 15 plays an important role in the development of eye colour along with HERC2 gene.
+The alternative forms are two or more than two, for example, the OCA2 gene is located on chromosome number 15 and plays an important role in the development of eye color along with HERC2 gene.

 Though more than two alleles can be possible for one gene, alleles can only be inherited in a pair.

-Thus, genes are inherited as a single entity while alleles in a pair.
+Thus, we can say, genes are inherited as a single entity while alleles in a pair.

-Interestingly, more than one genes are responsible for the production of a single protein and more than one proteins can be encoded by a single gene.
+Interestingly, more than one gene is responsible for the production of a single protein and more than one protein can be encoded by a single gene.

-The gene is responsible for a particular trait while the alleles are responsible for the variation in that particular trait.
+The gene is responsible for a particular trait while the alleles are responsible for variations in that particular trait.

-We will take the example of the OCA2 gene for eye colour with us throughout the article.
+We will take the example of the OCA2 gene for eye color with us throughout the article.

-For example, the OCA2 gene is responsible for the production of eye colour trait while blue eye, red eye, black eye are variation occurs due to different alleles.
+For example, the OCA2 gene is responsible for the production of eye color traits while blue eye, red eye, black eye, are variation occurs due to different alleles.

 Some other examples of gene and alleles are,